skybainiao/MyBlogServer/README.md

 # MyBlog

-MyBlog Servser on AWS Elastic Beanstalk
+MyBlog is a springboot application deply on AWS Elastic Beanstalk using postgreSQL database and deploy on AWS RDS